Turok: Video games

 The first Turok video game, titled Turok: Dinosaur Hunter, was released in 1997 for the Nintendo 64 console.
 The game was followed by numerous sequels, released for Nintendo 64, Game Boy, Game Boy Color, PC, PlayStation 2, Xbox, GameCube and the Game Boy Advance.
-In 2008, the game Turok was released for PlayStation 3, PC and Xbox 360.
+In 2008, the video game reboot Turok was released for PlayStation 3, PC and Xbox 360.
+In 2024, a new game in the franchise titled "Turok: Origins" was announced for a 2025 release.

 Mobile games

 The initial mobile game was developed by Disney's Living Mobile Studios and released by Touchstone in 2008.
 In it, Joseph Turok is a member of the Whiskey Company's elite squad.
 Turok survives an airplane crash, and must fend off dinosaurs.

 Books

 After the success of the Turok video games, a series of non-canon Turok novels written by Michael Teitelbaum was released, dealing with the same storyline as the games.
 The first book was titled Way of the Warrior.
 The second and third books, Seeds of Evil and Arena of Doom, concerned Joshua Fireseed's fight against the Primagen and the Campaigner, respectively.
 A fourth novel, Path of Destruction, was published in November 1998.